Carnarvon on track with Buffalo drilling ops in Timor Sea

 The well is being drilled using the Valaris JU-107 jack-up rig and the drilling operation started at the end of December 2021 after several months of delays.

-In a separate statement on Friday, Advance said that the rig is now setting and cementing the 9 5/8” casing before drilling ahead in the 8 ½” section hole to a planned depth of approximately 3,500 metres MD.
+In a separate statement on Friday, Advance said that the rig was setting and cementing the 9 5/8” casing before drilling ahead in the 8 ½” section hole to a planned depth of approximately 3,500 metres MD.
 For operational efficiency, the 9 5/8” casing is being set at approximately 2,700 metres MD, with the geological markers in the 12 ¼” hole section having been intersected within the pre-drill range.

 Furthermore, the Elang reservoir is anticipated to be encountered in the 8 ½” hole section and wireline logs will be run over the Elang reservoir before determining if the well will be completed and suspended for potential future production.